Non-Hermitian Floquet Topological Matter -- A Review: Backgrounds

 \subsection{Floquet eigenvalue equation}

-In the most general case, we can solve the Eq. (\ref{eq:FE2}) numerically by the split-operator method \cite{FloBok03}.
-Decomposing the evolution periodic $T$ into $N$ segments and assuming that $N$ is large enough, we can express the Floquet operator $\hat{U}$ approximately as
+In the most general situations, we can solve Eq.~(\ref{eq:FE2}) numerically by the split-operator method \cite{FloBok03}.
+Dividing the evolution periodic $T$ into $N$ segments with a large enough $N$, we can express the Floquet operator $\hat{U}$ approximately as

 where $\Delta t=T/N$.
 Over each small time interval $\Delta t$, $\hat{H}(t)$ is approximately time-independent and we can diagonalize it numerically at $t=\ell\Delta t$ as